SysKitTeam/docs-point/docs/faq/inactive-users-detection.md

 ## Determining a User's Activity

 Syskit Point determines a user's last activity based on **sign-in data from Microsoft 365 and Entra ID, depending on the user type**.
+Users are considered as inactive if they have been inactive in the last 30 days.

 :::info
 **Please note!** For Syskit Point to track Inactive Users in your environment, please ensure you meet all of **the requirements** as [explained in this Microsoft article.](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/howto-manage-inactive-user-accounts?tabs=admin-center)

 :::

 ### Internal (Organization) Users